-The village of McBride was established in 1913 as a divisional point on the railroad and was named for Richard McBride, then premier of British Columbia.
+Located in the Robson Valley by the Fraser River, the village of McBride was established in 1913 as a divisional point on the railroad and was named for Richard McBride, then premier of British Columbia.
 Forest products, agriculture and tourism are the mainstays of the local economy.

 - Whistle Stop Gallery, a showcase for Robson Valley artists and artisans, is located in the Heritage Railway station.